thegworld/gtx-browser/docs/linux/suid_sandbox.md

 ## `setuid()` method

-_This is an alternative to the `CLONE_NEWPID` method; it is not currently implemented in the Chromium codebase._
+_This is an alternative to the `CLONE_NEWPID` method; it is not currently implemented in the GTx Browser codebase._

 Instead of using `CLONE_NEWPID`, the `SUID` helper can use `setuid()` to put the process into a currently-unused UID, which is allocated out of a range of UIDs.